BICYCLE RIDER BAD INJURY AFTER BEING HIT BY CAR

 We are pleased that the driver at least stayed after the accident.
 Our lawyers have had too many cases where a car hits a bicycle and then the car leaves the scene to avoid responsibility for the liability – especially after the bike rider is seriously injured in the accident.

-Minnesota is a state that encourages bicycle riders.
+Minnesota is a state that encourages bicycle riding.
 There are bike paths throughout the state, and many MN cities have a bike lane on the road in many areas.
 We encourage bicycle riders to ride carefully, wear a helmet, obey traffic rules, and generally be careful.
 However, most cases of a vehicle versus bike accident happen because the driver of the car was not paying attention or was briefly distracted.
 As summer approaches, it is crucial for car and truck drivers to watch out for bicycles on city streets.
 (Motorcycles too.)